-TrueRelief is a non-opioid, non-invasive neuromodulation device to manage post-op pain as an alternative to opioids.
+TrueRelief is a non-opioid, non-invasive neuromodulation device to manage pain as an alternative to opioids.

 Our proprietary electrical configuration combined with our unique probe delivery system make TrueRelief unlike any other electrical therapy.